dotnet/csharplang/proposals/semi-auto-properties.md

 }
 ```

-In the same vein as how `var` infers as nullable for reference types, the `field` type should be nullable for reference types.
-This makes sense of `field ??` as not being followed by dead code, and it avoids producing a misleading warning in the following example:
+In the same vein as how `var` infers as nullable for reference types, the `field` type is the nullable type of the property whenever the property's type is not a value type.
+Otherwise, `field ??` would appear to be followed by dead code, and it avoids producing a misleading warning in the following example:

 ```cs
 public string AmbientValue